OscarKhaing/cse15l-lab-reports/lab-report-5.md

 # Option 1: -type

 An option we will look at is '-type'.
-This is selected through the github repo [https://math2001.github.io/article/bashs-find-command/](https://math2001.github.io/article/bashs-find-command/).
+This command is selected through the github repo [https://math2001.github.io/article/bashs-find-command/](https://math2001.github.io/article/bashs-find-command/).

 By default, `find`, without any options or other arguments, returns both files and directories recursively in the current working directory.